 The estimated background levels of the various PCDD and PCDF congeners were determined as the intercept obtained from the least squares linear regression analyses.
-Table 18 summarizes the estimated background levels along with their upper and lower 95% confidence limits.
-These background levels and confidence limits can be viewed as the intersections of the regression line and its upper and lower 95% confidence bounds, respectively, with the y-axis (measured or found concentration).
+Table 18 provides a comparison of the average measured values for the unspiked matrix and the background concentration estimates from linear regression analysis of the data.
+In general, the measured and estimated background levels are in good agreement.
+However, several analytes with concentrations of less than 5 pg/g, particularly OCDF, demonstrate some disagreement in the measured versus estimated concentrations.
+This apparently arises from the fact that the first spike level is significantly greater than the actual background concentration.
+In the case of OCDF, the first spike level estimated by linear regression was 50 pg/g compared to an average measured value of 3.2 pg/g.
+In order to provide a better estimate of the background level based on the linear regression analysis, additional spike levels between 5 and 50 pg/g would be required.
+Table 18 also provides the upper and lower 95% confidence limits for the background levels estimated by the linear regression analysis of the data.
+These estimated background levels and confidence limits can be viewed as the intersections of the regression line and its upper and lower 95% confidence bounds, respectively, with the y-axis (measured or found concentration).
 These values will be used as the initial data points for developing control charts of the unspiked lipid matrix which will be analyzed with each batch of samples throughout the EPA/VA study.